 Late field goal puts Pitt over No. 18 UCLA 37-35 in Sun Bowl

-EL PASO, Texas (AP) — Ben Sauls booted five field goals, including a 47-yarder with seconds to play, to lift Pitt to a 37-35 win over No. 18 UCLA in a back-and-forth Sun Bowl.
+Ben Sauls kicked five field goals, including a 47-yarder in the final seconds, and Pitt beat No. 18 UCLA 37-35 in a back-and-forth Sun Bowl on Friday.

 The Panthers (9-4), playing without five starters who opted out of the game, took advantage of five UCLA turnovers, including four interceptions.

+Sauls, who was named the game's Special Teams MVP, got his first start a year ago.

+"Flip it a year from then and we're kicking game-winners and going 5 for 5," Sauls said.
+"You are what you tell yourself.
+And at the end of the day, I really think I'm a decent kicker."

-UCLA (9-4) scored what appeared to be the game-winning touchdown on an 8-yard run by T.J.
-Harden with 34 seconds remaining.
-That capped a drive that started at the UCLA 25-yard line with less than two minutes left, and was keyed by a 34-yard run by Harden.
+UCLA (9-4) grabbed a 35-34 lead on T.J.
+Harden's 8-yard touchdown run with 34 seconds remaining.
+The late scoring drive started at the UCLA 25-yard line with less than two minutes left, and was keyed by a 34-yard run by Harden.

+"I thought both teams played their hearts out," UCLA coach Chip Kelly said.
+"It was a heck of a game."

-Pitt quarterback Nick Patti got completions of 18 and 17 yards to Jared Wayne and Bub Means on the ensuing drive.
+Pitt quarterback Nick Patti had completions of 18 yards to Jared Wayne and 17 yards to Bub Means on the ensuing drive.
 After spiking the ball to stop the clock, Patti scrambled for 11 yards to the UCLA 29-yard line.
-After another spike with 10 seconds left, Sauls came on to kick the game-winner, which sailed through the uprights with just four seconds remaining.
+After another spike with 10 seconds left, Sauls came on to kick the game-winner.

-Sophomore Rodney Hammond Jr. rushed for 89 yards and two scores to lead the Panthers, who were without running back Israel Abanikanda, the nation's leader in total TDs with 22.
+Sophomore Rodney Hammond Jr., the game's MVP, rushed for 89 yards and two TDs for the Panthers, who were without running back Israel Abanikanda, the nation's leader in total TDs with 22.

-The Bruins, who had led 21-14 at the half, played without star senior running back Zach Charbonnet.
+The Bruins, who led 21-14 at halftime, played without star senior running back Zach Charbonnet.
+Harden finished with 111 yards on 11 carries.

+UCLA was in control after Jaylin Davies intercepted Patti and returned it 52 yards to make it 28-14 with 8:45 to go in the third quarter.
+But Pitt responded with 20 straight points.

-UCLA senior quarterback Dorian Thompson-Robinson, who was injured and didn't return to the game after throwing an interception early in the fourth quarter, threw for 271 yards on 16 of 24 passing with three interceptions.
-Backup Ethan Garbers also threw an interception on the game's final play.
+UCLA senior Dorian Thompson-Robinson, who was injured and didn't return to the game after throwing an interception early in the fourth, threw for 271 yards on 16-of-24 passing.
+He had three interceptions, and Ethan Garbers also threw an interception on the game's final play.

 Pitt got picks from Tylar Wiltz, Javon McIntyre, Bengally Kamara and M.J.
-Devonshire, and added a fumble recovery on a kickoff from Solomon DeShields.
+Devonshire, and added a fumble recovery on a kickoff.

 THE TAKEAWAY

-Pitt: The Panthers came into the game with a Top 20 defense and a Top 10 run defense, and that defense showed up in a big way, limiting UCLA to 141 yards rushing and forcing five Bruin turnovers.
+Pitt: The Panthers came into the game with a top-20 defense and a top-10 run defense, and that defense showed up in a big way, limiting UCLA to 141 yards rushing and forcing five Bruins turnovers.

-UCLA: Turnovers and special teams torpedoed the Bruins.
-Thompson-Robinson threw three interceptions for only the second time this season – the other was a 48-45 loss to USC.
-UCLA suffered consecutive misplayed kickoff returns in the fourth quarter.
+UCLA: Turnovers and special teams hurt the Bruins.
+Thompson-Robinson threw three interceptions for only the second time this season — the other was a 48-45 loss to Southern California.
+UCLA had consecutive misplayed kickoff returns in the fourth quarter.
 The first was a fumbled kick that the Panthers turned into a field goal and a 31-28 lead.
-The second pinned the Bruins at their own 5-yard line and led to a punt.
-Pitt took over at the 50-yard line and drove for another field goal.
+The second pinned the Bruins at their own 5-yard line and led to a punt and a Pitt field goal.

 UP NEXT